 Another innovation for the Irish Setter Havoc is the "Cushin Comfort Tongue."
 This technology minimizes pressure on the hunter's shin by a four-inch-wide stretch of nylon and an internal waffle mesh padding.

-4) Bobwhite High Hunting by Wolverine
+4) Bobwhite High Hunting

 For over 130 years, the Wolverine brand has been part of the American Landscape of homegrown success stories.
 Still headquartered in Rockford, Michigan, Wolverine is now an international brand with facilities across the world.